Fatal1ty/mashumaro/README.md

 > **Note**
 >
+> When both `include_subtypes` and `include_supertypes` are enabled,
-> All subclasses are attempted to be deserialized first,
+> all subclasses will be attempted to be deserialized first,
-> superclasses are attempted to be deserialized at the end.
+> superclasses — at the end.

 ```python
 @dataclass